Dresden Plate Calculator

-Calculate blade cutting sizes, center circle diameter, and fabric yardage for Dresden Plate quilt blocks.
-Enter plate diameter and blade count for a complete cutting guide.
+Zero Waste & No Sign-up: Calculate blade width, length, and yardage for Dresden Plate quilt blocks.
+Enter plate diameter and blade count to get precise cutting measurements.

 How to Use the Dresden Plate Calculator